Skip to content

 High unemployment rates among formerly incarcerated people stem from the lack of targeted job training programs in prison and persistent employment discrimination—structural problems that disproportionately impact people of color and perpetuate cycles of inequality and injustice in America.

 The pilot prison-based farm is expected to become the first of several indoor farms and allied job training sites in California.
-Indeed, we’re raising funds to build a nonprofit indoor farm at our Oakland office, a project we’re also undertaking in partnership with Skout Strategy.
-It will offer entry-level job training to formerly incarcerated residents of Oakland who did not have access to Growing Justice where they were incarcerated, provide full-time employment to some graduates of Growing Justice, and expand access to fresh food in Oakland with a focus on lower income communities.
+Indeed, we have raised funds and are in the process of building a nonprofit indoor farm at our Oakland office, a project we’re also undertaking in partnership with Skout Strategy and AmplifiedAg.
+It will offer entry-level job training to formerly incarcerated residents of Oakland who did not have access to Growing Justice where they were incarcerated and expand access to fresh food in Oakland with a focus on lower income communities.

-To link training with employment in a rapidly expanding industry expected to be valued at $155.6 billion dollars globally by 2026, Growing Justice is partnering with some of the largest controlled environment agriculture companies across the United States, an expanding list that includes Bowery Farming, Fork Farms, and Square Roots.
+To link training with employment in a rapidly expanding industry expected to be valued at $155.6 billion dollars globally by 2026, Growing Justice is partnering with an expanding list of agribusinesses across the United States.
 Our CEA partners, including Agritecture and Skout, are committed to working with Growing Justice graduates to connect them to job opportunities in the indoor farming sector.
-We’re also partnering with Honest Jobs to help companies fully welcome and successfully on-board new employees with a history of incarceration.
+We’re also partnering with Honest Jobs and Center for Employment Opportunities to help companies fully welcome and on-board new employees with a history of incarceration.

 Our network of partners and supporters is growing.
 Please contact us if you’d like to join!